 As a prominent and sizeable investor in private markets we are well positioned to make a difference and follow this through with active engagement across the GP community and industry trade associations.

 We have a long history of engagement with the UNPRI having signed up in 2007.
-We scored an ‘A+’ rating for Strategy & Governance and Infrastructure in the most recent annual assessment by the UNPRI.
+We scored an ‘A+’ rating for Strategy & Governance, Private Equity, and Infrastructure in the most recent annual assessment by the UNPRI.
 Our commitment to developing a thoughtful approach to ESG remains at the forefront of our investment approach.

 UK Stewardship Code